 Description of Research Articles

-The first article chosen is not technically an article since it is described as an evidence-based care sheet (meta-analysis) with the topic being smoking cessation and the nursing interventions taken with hospitalized patients.
+The first article chosen is a meta- analysis on smoking sessation and nursing interventions……A care sheet is included …describe the care sheet… not technically an article since it is described as an evidence-based care sheet (meta-analysis) with the topic being smoking cessation and the nursing interventions taken with hospitalized patients.
 This care sheet could be used to pass out to patients that are hospitalized and who also smoke.
 The care sheet first gives a background into tobacco smoking pointing out several important points that nurses and patients need to know about the topic.
 In the sheet, it lists ways that smoking is harmful to the different body systems as well as interventions to deal with the effects on those systems (Buckley & Matteucci, 2012).
 One important factor they mentioned is that first nurses need to learn and be sufficient in their facts about the effects of smoking and the relation to its disease (Buckley & Matteucci, 2012).
 The interventions listed in this report are very similar to the above interventions provided in the protocol about the different ways in which nurses can emphasize the importance of smoking cessation.
 There are no key components listed on this particular resource since it is a meta-analysis of literature versus a quantitative, qualitative, or mixed-method design.

 The next article that was interesting and helped support the protocol was the effectiveness of a smoking cessation invention in older adults (Tait et al. 2007).
-Researchers stated that the aim/purpose of the article was to identify characteristics of older smokers considering cessation of smoking, evaluate a cessation intervention plus access to nicotine replacement therapy, identify predictors of those who successfully quite, and evaluate the effectiveness of the intervention in patients age 75 or older (Tait et al. 2007).
+Researchers stated that the aim/purpose of the article was to identify characteristics of older smokers considering cessation of smoking, evaluate a cessation intervention plus access to nicotine replacement therapy, identify predictors of those who successfully quit, and evaluate the effectiveness of the intervention in patients age 75 or older (Tait et al. 2007).
 The design is not stated in the abstract or anywhere in the article, but it most resembles a quantitative research design since many equations, tables, and charts are used throughout the article.
-This large study recruited smokers and never smokers; from this the 215 community-dwelling smokers were enrolled (Tait et al. 2007).
+This large study recruited smokers and never smokeras well as those who have never smokeds; from this the 215 community-dwelling smokers were enrolled (Tait et al. 2007).
 Interviewing the patients was the main focus of the data collection method of this study.
 “Trained research staff with a background in health promotion conducted a 30-minute interview to gauge the readiness of smokers to quit smoking” (Tait et al. 2007).
 After the initial first interview, the researchers followed up with the participants to see if any changes were made to stop smoking.

 Of the 215 participants, 50 expressed no plans to quit smoking.
 While the remainder indicated that they were interested in quitting, but only 155 agree to set a quit date at the end of the study (Tait et al. 2007).
 Looking at those results, we can conclude that a majority of people have a desire to quit compared to those who had no plans to quit at all.
 “In conclusion, our data reinforce the benefits of assessing which older smokers are interested in quitting as assisting them with cessation.
 Thus, health professionals should treat their older patients in the same way as their younger adult patients” (Tait et al. 2007).
 There was no indication stated in the article about any limitations about the study since none are clearly stated as most articles state.

+What?
+This this very poor sentence structure.